Genaker/nodejento/README.md

 // Assuming Foo.hasMany(Bar)
 const foo = Foo.findOne({ include: Bar });
 // foo.bars will be an array
-// foo.bar will not exist since it doens't make sense
+// foo.bar will not exist since it doesn't make sense

 // Assuming Foo.hasOne(Bar)
 const foo = Foo.findOne({ include: Bar });
 // foo.bar will be an object (possibly null if there is no associated model)
-// foo.bars will not exist since it doens't make sense
+// foo.bars will not exist since it doesn't make sense

 // And so on
 ```